lukasaron/terraform-provider-stripe/docs/resources/stripe_webhook_endpoint.md

 # stripe_webhook_endpoint

-With this resource, you can create webhook endpoint - [Stripe API webhook endpoint documentation](https://stripe.com/docs/api/webhook_endpoints).
+With this resource, you can create a webhook endpoint - [Stripe API webhook endpoint documentation](https://stripe.com/docs/api/webhook_endpoints).

 You can configure webhook endpoints via the API to be notified about events that happen in your Stripe account or connected accounts.